Al-Saffah: Succession

-Legacy
+Death and legacy

+Al-Saffah died on his way to Mecca, and on his deathbed he nominated al-Mansur as his heir.
+At the time, his uncle, Abd Allah was preparing a major campaign against the Isaurian–Byzantine regime, and had assembled a large army for this purpose.
+Upon receiving news of al-Saffah's death, Abd Allah proclaimed himself as Caliph, claiming that al-Saffah had promised him the succession as a reward for his role in the overthrow of Marwan II.

 Al-Saffah was the first caliph of the Abbasid dynasty.
-He nominated his brother Abu Ja'far Abdallah as heir, because his own son was too young to succeeded to the Caliphate.
+He nominated his brother Abu Ja'far Abd Allah as heir, because his own son was too young to succeeded to the Caliphate.
 His brother nominated his son (al-Saffah's nephew) as heir.
 Al-Saffah's nephew nominated his two sons as heir.
 Even though al-Saffah's son never ascended to Caliphate, his children remained influential.
 In 761, his nephew Muhammad (future caliph al-Mahdi) married Rayta as his first wife after his return from Khurasan.
-She gave birth to two sons, Ubaydallah and Ali.
-His elder grandson, Ubaydallah was appointed as governor of Arminiyah and the northwestern provinces in 788/9.
+She gave birth to two sons, Ubayd Allah and Ali.
+His elder grandson, Ubayd Allah was appointed as governor of Arminiyah and the northwestern provinces in 788/9.
 He was later appointed to two brief stints as governor of Egypt, in 795 and 796.
 His second grandson, Ali was the uncle and father-in-law of sixth Abbasid caliph al-Amin through his daughter Lubana.